-The old Naval Prison, commonly referred to as "The Castle", is closed to the general public.
-It recieved its first military prisoners in 1908 after replacing a temporary stockade called Camp Long that was used for 1,612 Spanish POW's in 1898.
-(A Marine detachment from the Boston Naval Shipyard provided guard detail in 1898.)
+The old Naval Prison, commonly referred to as "The Castle", was built beginning in 1905, and received its first military prisoners in 1908.
+It replaced a temporary stockade called Camp Long that was originally used for 1,612 Spanish naval POWs in July-September 1898.
+The camp was named after Secretary of the Navy John Long.
+A Marine detachment from the Boston Naval Shipyard provided guard detail for the camp in 1898.
 The central turreted structure of the prison was added in 1912.

 GPS Prison Cupola (OC2277) - N 43° 04.576 W 070° 43.864 (NAD 83)

 Prison population in 1918 was at 2,295 inmates.
-An additional wing was added in 1942, matching the original section, and the large 8-story south wing, also known as the "Fortress", was built in 1943 to accommodate the swelled ranks of wartime convicts.
-It was also used in 1945 to house captured crews of several German U-boats.
-The prison population reached its peak at 3,088 in 1945.
+An additional wing was added in 1942, matching the architecture of the original section, and the large 8-story south wing, also known as the "Fortress", was built in 1943 to accommodate the swelled ranks of wartime convicts.
+It was also used in 1945 to house the crews of several captured German U-boats.
+The prison population reached its peak of 3,088 in 1945.
 It was finally closed in 1974, with the remaining inmates transferred to Fort Leavenworth, Kansas.
-This was the primary prison facility for the entire Navy and Marine Corps during its heyday, equal in security and reputation to the prisons at Fort Leavenworth and at Alcatraz Island, California.
-The building now sits abandoned awaiting some future re-use.
+This was the primary prison facility for the entire U.S. Navy and Marine Corps during its heyday, equal in security and reputation to the military prisons at Fort Leavenworth, and Alcatraz Island, California.
+The building, closed to the public, now sits abandoned and derelict, awaiting some future re-purposing.

-A temporary USMC encampment, called Camp Heywood, named after the USMC Commandant of the time, was established at the Shipyard in 1898 following the Spanish-American War, for the returning veterans.
+A temporary Marine encampment called Camp Heywood, named after the USMC Commandant of the time, Col. Charles Heywood, was established on the Shipyard in August-September 1898 following the Spanish-American War, for the returning veterans of the First Marine Battalion.
+The troops needed a cooler climate to recuperate after the campaign in tropical Cuba.
 The site, just north of the Naval Prison, was later used as a Naval Reservists' camp during World War I.

 The USMC Barracks, 1824-1987.